jhanaviB/jhanaviB/README.md

 -->
 I am a full-stack software developer with 4 years of experience.

-I am currently working on builing device management software as an 'Associate Software Engineer' at Schweitzer Engineering Laboratories.
-I also hold a Master's degree in Computer Science from Rutgers University and am interested in all things tech :)
+I am currently working as an 'Associate Software Engineer' at Schweitzer Engineering Laboratories.
+I hold a Master's degree in Computer Science from Rutgers University and did my Bachelor's from Dharmsinh Desai University in Gujarat, India.
+These days I'm working on building device management software, primarily using- Java, React and Docker :)

 Connect with me on <a href="https://www.linkedin.com/in/jhanavibehl/">LinkedIn</a>!, email me on <a href="mailto:jhanavibehl@gmail.com">Mail 📫:</a> :girl: or send a message to me via my <a href="https://jhanavib.github.io/portfolio/"> Personal Website </a>